 I think it was very admirable that you did such a beautiful event…

-Your whole intention is to bring a solution to water and food security and you managed to identifying very good solutions from around world
+Your whole intention is to bring a solution to water and food security and you managed to identify very good solutions from around the world.

 The amount of effort you put into this is just remarkable.
-I wish you the best meeting good friends and support throughout the world
+I wish you the best in meeting good friends and supporters throughout the world.

 Congratulations to all of you wonderful people!